F. Scott Fitzgerald was right… ?

 All in all, we can look back on the year past (as well as at our income statements!) and feel a great deal of pride in how far we have come.
 We have ceased making fiddly, labour-intensive items, such as pencil cases, which were never a great success, and now just focus on a few things – chiefly bags – that we can make well, and at speed.

-We are also now able to make regular donations of fabric we cannot use to schools and creatives (such as fashion students and people who make crafts for a living), which is a critical part of our ‘nothing goes to waste’ remit.
+We are also now able to make regular donations of fabric and wallpaper samples we cannot use to schools and creatives (such as fashion students and people who make crafts for a living), which is a critical part of our ‘nothing goes to waste’ remit.

 Onwards and upwards into 2024, as they say here!